andrakis/simplest/Readme.md

 	easy to port.
 Features extend the capabilities of the CPU to provide modern conveniences such as interrupts, DMA, paging, and virtual hardware.

+	A usually up to date example page is up at http://www.thedaedalus.net/simplest

 	TinyCPU is currently in an early operational state, with several features implemented and some sample programs.

 	It is an iteration over some previous projects: